Cystic Fibrosis WA Subsidies

 If you are aware of any other financial subsidies, please let us know by contacting our Services Manager via email (firstname.lastname@example.org) or on 08 6457 7333 so that we can advise our membership and support others.

 We have a range of equipment available for members.
 Equipment available at any given time varies, as it is dependent on grant funding.
-Equipment is issued in consultation with Princess Margaret Hospital (PMH), Sir Charles Gairdner Hospital (SCGH) and Fiona Stanley Hospital (FSH) where appropriate.
+Equipment is issued in consultation with Perth Children’s Hospital (PCH), Sir Charles Gairdner Hospital (SCGH) and Fiona Stanley Hospital (FSH) where appropriate.
 Thanks to generous support from PEACH, Variety WA, Honda Foundation and Telethon we currently have the following equipment available:

-Loan Aeroneb (young children only): short term loan (up to 4 weeks) of a portable, battery operated, vibrating mesh nebuliser for children referred by PMH who have increased nebulisation requirements.
+Loan Aeroneb (young children only): short term loan (up to 4 weeks) of a portable, battery operated, vibrating mesh nebuliser for children referred by PCH who have increased nebulisation requirements.

-Loan Eflow nebuliser (children only): short term loan (up to 4 weeks) of a portable, battery operated, vibrating mesh nebuliser for children referred by PMH who have increased nebulisation requirements.
+Loan Eflow nebuliser (children only): short term loan (up to 4 weeks) of a portable, battery operated, vibrating mesh nebuliser for children referred by PCH who have increased nebulisation requirements.

 Pari Boy SX nebuliser (children only): air compressor nebuliser for use with all medications including antibiotics, hypertonic saline and Pulmozyme.